barlantico/Computer-Vision-Programs/README.md

 Edge_Detection_Outline

 	Detects the boundary of a specified color region and outlines the boundary of that region in a particular color.

+Distance Traveled:

+	Calculates the distance of a vehicle traveled in feet from 2 still frames, as well as calculating speed given the time between the frames.